apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 - passing context objects through half the codebase
 - Metrics became an infrastructure concern, not a business-logic concern.

-And with that, we have successfully self hosted a database, along with good programming patterns throughout a golang application.
+Which is exactly what I wanted.

 # IV: Closing thoughts
-nothing, self hosting is fun, even if there is no real use case or you break best practices sometimes here and there.
+With that, we have successfully self hosted a database, along with good programming patterns throughout a golang application.
+Thoughts-wise I have nothing to say except that self hosting is fun, even if there is no real use case or you break best practices sometimes here and there.

 Hopefully it was an insightful read for you!